The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: Introduction

-Thanks to a new generation of cosmological hydrodynamic simulations the study of the accretion histories of simulated galaxies is now possible in many details~\citep[see, e.g.][]{2015MNRAS.446..521S, 2016ApJ...827L..23W,2016MNRAS.457.1931S, 2018MNRAS.473.4077P} see also the recent review by \cite{2020NatRP...2...42V}.
+Thanks to a new generation of cosmological hydrodynamic simulations the study of the accretion histories of simulated galaxies is now possible in great detail~\citep[see, e.g.][]{2015MNRAS.446..521S, 2016ApJ...827L..23W,2016MNRAS.457.1931S, 2018MNRAS.473.4077P}; see also the recent review by \cite{2020NatRP...2...42V}.
 A few previous studies have investigated the effects of the mergers on the host in cosmological hydrodynamical simulations. \cite{2020MNRAS.494.3880B} analysed the Auriga galaxies, demonstrating a sharp change in the host stars' kinematics right after the merger.
 In particular, the MW-like galaxies show a sharp decrease~(down to zero) in the rotational velocity of stars, which existed in the disc before the massive merger.
-Using the same set of models, \cite{2020MNRAS.497.1603G} found evidence that gas-rich mergers heated the proto-disc of the simulated galaxies, scattering stars onto less-circular orbits, such that their rotational velocity and metallicity positively correlate, thus contributing an additional component that connects the galactic thick disc to the inner stellar halo. \cite{2020MNRAS.497.1603G} also suggested that the counter-rotating fraction of proto-galaxy stars can be used to infer the stellar mass (ratio) of the GSE progenitor.
-Using a single simulation from EAGLE, \cite{2019ApJ...883L...5B} demonstrated that a GSE-like merger can heat up stars in the early thin disk, forming the present-day thick disk, while the merger debris constitute the stellar halo.
-Of course, thick disks are much more complicated than what a single event can produce (e.g., the observed strong age gradient in the MW geometrically thick disk~\cite{2016ApJ...831..139M}) where the outer parts come from the nested flares of mono-age populations \citep{2015ApJ...804L...9M, 2019MNRAS.487.3946M, 2021MNRAS.501.5105G}.
+Using the same set of models, \cite{2020MNRAS.497.1603G} found evidence that gas-rich mergers heated the proto-disc of the simulated galaxies, scattering stars onto less circular orbits, such that their rotational velocity and metallicity positively correlate, thus contributing an additional component that connects the galactic thick disc to the inner stellar halo. \cite{2020MNRAS.497.1603G} also suggest that the counter-rotating fraction of proto-galaxy stars can be used to infer the stellar mass (ratio) of the GSE progenitor.
+Using a single simulation from EAGLE, \cite{2019ApJ...883L...5B} demonstrate that a GSE-like merger can heat up stars in the early thin disc, forming the present-day thick disc, while the merger debris constitute the stellar halo.
+Of course, thick discs are much more complicated than what a single event can produce (e.g., the observed strong age gradient in the MW thick disc~\cite{2016ApJ...831..139M}) where the outer parts come from the nested flares of mono-age populations \citep{2015ApJ...804L...9M, 2019MNRAS.487.3946M, 2021MNRAS.501.5105G}.